Ransomware Protection: Prevention and Recovery Guide

 Software Updates

 Keep all software up to date, including operating systems, browsers, and plugins.
-Enable automatic updates whenever possible to minimize the window of vulnerability.
+Enable automatic updates to minimize the window between vulnerability disclosure and patch application.
+Prioritize updates for software directly connected to the internet (browsers, email clients, VPN clients).

 What to Do If Infected